psi4/psi4/doc/sphinxman/source/manage_release.rst

 Installers are build using the project ``constructor`` to build binary bash or exe scripts, one per OS per Python version.
 For example, there's 16 installers when OSes are linux-64, win-64, osx-64, osx-arm64 and pythons are 38, 39, 310, 311.
 In analogy to Miniconda, they're called Psi4Conda.
-They are built through GHA on the psi4meta repo and get served from vergil (cdsgroup webserver).
+They are built through GHA on the https://github.com/psi4/psi4meta repository and get served from vergil (the cdsgroup webserver).

 * If the previous release hasn't had a snapshot saved, copy ``construct.yaml`` into a version-labeled file and check it in.